 The maxillary artery (the 7th branch of the external carotid) gives off an infraorbital artery.
 It also gives off the orbital branches and the anterior superior alveolar arteries.
 The orbital branches supply the rectus inferior, inferior oblique and the lacrimal sac.
 The anterior superior alveolar arteries descend through the anterior alveolar canal to supply to the upper incisor, canine teeth and the mucous membrane of the maxillary sinus.

-Inferior alveolar artery is one of the 5 main branches from the maxillary artery.
+The inferior alveolar artery is one of the 5 main branches of the maxillary artery.
 It supplies the tooth sockets of the mandible.
 That vessel becomes the incisor branch (to the incisor teeth), the mental branch which escapes via the mental foramen, the mylohyoid branch which is a branch of the inferior alveolar just before it enters the inferior alveolar (a.k.a. mandibular) foramen.
 It supplies the mylohyoid muscle and runs in the mylohyoid groove.